-The Department of Elementary and Secondary Education (DESE) in partnership with the Massachusetts School Mental Health Consortium (MASMHC) is pleased to again offer the opportunity for district teams to engage in a learning collaborative.
-This 2021-2022 school year opportunity is facilitated by the National Center for School Mental Health (NCSMH).
-The focus is on establishing comprehensive school mental health systems in Massachusetts and in other participating states.
+The Department of Elementary and Secondary Education (DESE) in partnership with the Massachusetts School Mental Health Consortium (MASMHC) engaged with ten district teams to engage in a learning collaborative during school year's 2020-2021 and 2021-2022.
+The network was facilitated by the National Center for School Mental Health (NCSMH) and focused on establishing comprehensive school mental health systems in Massachusetts and in other participating states.
 State team members include representatives from parent and youth leadership organizations (CPLAN and PPAL/YouthMove), the Department of Mental Health (DMH), the Department of Public Health (DPH), the Department of Children & Families (DCF), and MassHealth.

 A Comprehensive School Mental Health System (CSMHS) is defined as school-district-community-family partnerships that provide a continuum of evidence-based mental health services to support students, families, and the school community.
 A CSMHS:

-District teams will be provided with access to professional development, technical assistance, and ongoing coaching as they work to pilot practices to support the establishment of a CSMHS.
-Staff from NCSMH, in conjunction with DESE and MASMHC, will facilitate convenings (in-person and virtual) to foster cross-collaboration between districts, highlight best practices for school mental health implementation, and support teams in developing and implementing action plans that are supported by continuous quality improvement practices.
-District teams will also receive training and coaching in conducting a formal needs assessment to determine priority areas of growth and relative strengths using assessments and processes that have proven results.
+District teams were provided with access to professional development, technical assistance, and ongoing coaching as they piloted practices to support the establishment of a CSMHS.
+Staff from NCSMH, in conjunction with DESE and MASMHC, facilitated virtual convenings to foster cross-collaboration between districts, highlight best practices for school mental health implementation, and support teams in developing and implementing action plans that are supported by continuous quality improvement practices.
+District teams also received training and coaching in conducting a formal needs assessment to determine priority areas of growth and relative strengths using assessments and processes that have proven results.

-Some details about the commitment needed from participating districts are provided on this site expectations overview .
-Note that participating districts will also be asked to submit monthly data (to the degree it is available), to inform the learning process.
+Some details about the commitment needed from participating districts is shown on the 2021-2022 site expectations overview .
+Participating districts also submitted monthly data (to the degree it was available), to inform the learning process.

 Questions may be directed to DESE's Office of Student and Family Support via email@example.com or 781-338-3010.